 National Action Plan for Balkan Chamois in Greece.
 BLC projects: ROADLESS, AOOS, NATLAND.

-Elli is a PhD candidate (since 2010) and her research focuses on examining patterns of plant, orthoptera and butterfly diversity along an elevational gradient.
+Elli is an environmentalist and has a PhD (2022) on the patterns of plant, orthoptera and butterfly diversity along an elevational gradient.
 She has participated in various research and monitoring programs in Greece and Cyprus concerning flora and fauna protection and she is the co-chair of the Cyprus Butterfly Study Group (2012-present).
 She is interested in the composition and structure of ecological communities and patterns and drivers of biodiversity.
 Currently, she is working as a researcher at the Open University of Cyprus.
 BCL project: BUTALL.

 Maria is a PhD candidate (since 2018) studying wolf ecology and human-large carnivore conflict mitigation, under a State Scholarship Foundation grant (IKY).
 She is an agronomist and a freelancer expert on large carnivores, having worked in several conservation and monitoring projects in the past.
 She combines social surveys with fieldwork (sign transects, camera trapping, GPS telemetry), lab (diet analysis) and data analysis.
 BLC projects: COEXIST, ROADLESS, AOOS, NATLAND.